dougalstanton/git-checklist/README.md

 breakage occurs!

 The checklist for the working directory is whatever branch name is pointed to by `HEAD`.
-I have not tested it with a detached head though I guess you'd just end up with a SHA as a branch name.
+I have not tested it with a detached head, though I guess you'd just end up with a SHA as a branch name.

 ## Installing It Is Fairly Easy

-Assuming you've got a Haskell installation (if not, [grab the Haskell platform] [hp] you can grab the source and build with Cabal.
+Assuming you've got a Haskell installation (if not, [grab the Haskell platform] [hp]) you can grab the source and build with Cabal.

     $ git clone http://github.com/dougalstanton/git-checklist
     $ cd git-checklist